With parenchymal bleeding. Parenchymal bleeding. Video: emergency care for severe bleeding

 • general weakness and malaise, anxiety,

-• dizziness, especially when lifting the head,
+• dizziness, especially when raising the head,

 • nausea,

-• feeling short of breath.
+• feeling of lack of air.

-Local bleeding symptoms
+Local symptoms of bleeding

-With external bleeding:
+For external bleeding:

-With internal bleeding:
+For internal bleeding:

-• Bleeding from the kidneys; scarlet color of urine.
+• Bleeding from the kidneys: scarlet color of urine.

 Parenchymal organs include: